Here’s a look at same-sex marriage in the United States and worldwide.

 December 24, 2013 - The 10th Circuit Court of Appeals denies a request from Utah officials to temporarily stay a lower court’s ruling that allows same-sex marriage there.
 The ruling allows same-sex marriages to continue while the appeal goes forward.

-January 14, 2014 - An Oklahoma federal court rules the state ban on same-sex marriage is, "an arbitrary, irrational exclusion of just one class of Oklahoma citizens from a governmental benefit".
-Anticipating an appeal, the Oklahoma judge puts in place a stay pending the outcome of the Utah appeal, so same-sex couples in Oklahoma cannot immediately marry.
+January 14, 2014 - An Oklahoma federal court rules the state ban on same-sex marriage is “an arbitrary, irrational exclusion of just one class of Oklahoma citizens from a governmental benefit.”
+Anticipating an appeal, US Senior District Judge Terence Kern puts in place a stay pending the outcome of the Utah appeal, so same-sex couples in Oklahoma cannot immediately marry.

 February 10, 2014 - Attorney General Eric Holder issues a memo stating, “the (Justice) department will consider a marriage valid for purposes of the marital privilege if an individual is or was validly married in a jurisdiction authorized to sanction marriages, regardless of whether the marriage is or would have been recognized in the state where the married individuals reside or formerly resided, or where the civil or criminal action has been brought.”

-February 12, 2014 - Federal judge John G. Heyburn II rules that Kentucky's denial of recognition for valid same-sex marriages violates the United States Constitution's guarantee of equal protection under the law.
+February 12, 2014 - US District Judge John G. Heyburn II rules that Kentucky’s denial of recognition for valid same-sex marriages violates the United States Constitution’s guarantee of equal protection under the law.

-February 13, 2014 - Federal judge Arenda Wright Allen strikes down Virginia's ban on same-sex marriage as unconstitutional.
+February 13, 2014 - US District Judge Arenda L. Wright Allen strikes down Virginia’s ban on same-sex marriage.

-February 26, 2014 - Federal judge Orlando Garcia strikes down Texas' ban on same-sex marriage, ruling it has no "rational relation to a legitimate government purpose."
-Garcia stayed enforcement of his decision pending appeal, meaning homosexual couples in Texas for the time being cannot get married.
+February 26, 2014 - US District Judge Orlando Garcia strikes down Texas’ ban on same-sex marriage, ruling it has no “rational relation to a legitimate government purpose.”

 March 14, 2014 - A federal preliminary injunction is ordered against Tennessee’s ban on recognizing same-sex marriages from other states.